giorgigutsaevi/giorgigutsaevi/README.md

-# Well, Hello There (my attempt to imitate the great Obi-Wan here), I'm Gio.
+# Well, Hello There!
+I'm Gio.
 Nice to see you.
 Welcome to my Github.

 - 🔭 I'm a Junior Software Engineer at Cognizant, UK with a primary focus on front end technologies.